Proximyst/cov/README.md

 To build the platform, use Just: `just build`.
 This will build the backend and frontend.
 There are more recipes in the justfile: run `just -l` to see them and their assumed dependencies.

+If you need samples to test with, you can run `just samples` to generate some sample data.
+If you have GNU coreutils installed, this will be parallelised.

 ## Licence

 `cov` is licensed under the MIT licence.
 See the [LICENCE](LICENCE) file for more information.